freesewing/freesewing/markdown/org/docs/designs/tristan/instructions/en.md

 Cap your boning if appropriate for the type of boning used.
 Then insert boning in the boning channels.

-### Step 12: Install your eyelets/grommets
+### Step 12: Install your eyelets

-Install your eyelets or grommets between the two boning channels.
+Install your eyelets between the two boning channels.

 ### Step 13: Bind and lace up your top